gnelsonpr6/yemen_air_raids/README.md

 - The **modeling_neural_network_casualties.ipynb**  notebook we build a regressive neural network that will predict civilian casualties of the Yemen conflict, when knowing the location of an air raid.

 ### Project Repo Contents

+Before running the notebooks below you can find the software requirements here: [requirements file](requirements.txt)

 **Main Contents:**
 - [Raw Data](./data/raw_yemen_data.csv)
 - [Clean Data](./data/clean_df.csv)